AshokeBiswas/32/README.md

 𝑖
 )
 )
-s(i)=
+Silhouette(i)=
 max(a(i),b(i))
 b(i)−a(i)
 ​

-Range:
-−
-1
-−1 to
-+
-1
-+1; higher values indicate better-defined clusters.
+Where:

+𝑎
+(
+𝑖
+)
+a(i) is the average distance from point 𝑖 i to other points within the same cluster. 𝑏
+(
+𝑖
+)
+b(i) is the average distance from point 𝑖 i to points in the nearest neighboring cluster.
+Range: The Silhouette Coefficient ranges from -1 to 1:

+Close to +1 indicates that the point is well-clustered.
+Close to 0 indicates that the point is on or very close to the decision boundary between two neighboring clusters.
+Close to -1 indicates that the point may have been assigned to the wrong cluster.
 Q4.
-Davies-Bouldin Index
+How is the Davies-Bouldin Index used to evaluate the quality of a clustering result?
+What is the range of its values?
-Purpose: Measures the average similarity between each cluster and its most similar cluster, taking into account both the separation and compactness.
+Davies-Bouldin Index: Computes the average similarity measure of each cluster with its most similar cluster.

-Calculation:
-𝐷
-𝐵
+DBI
 =
 1
 𝑛